ObolNetwork/obol-docs/docs/int/quickstart/quickstart-mainnet.md

 # Run a DV on mainnet

 :::caution
-Note that you should proceed only if you accept the risk and have tested this on goerli testnet.
+Charin is in an alpha state, and you should proceed only if you accept the risk, the [terms of use](https://obol.tech/terms.pdf), and have tested running a Distributed Validator on a testnet first.

-DKG keys created for goerli cannot be used on mainnet and vice versa.
+Distributed Validators created for goerli cannot be used on mainnet and vice versa, please take caution when creating, backing up, and activating mainnet validators.
 :::

-This section is intended for users who wish to run their distributed validator on Ethereum mainnet.
+This section is intended for users who wish to run their Distributed Validator on Ethereum mainnet.

 ### Pre-requisites